 1. Use safe tools

-The most crucial aspect regarding tool safety is quality—Shun low quality or cheap devices, and learn how to use the tools rightly.
+The most crucial aspect regarding tool safety is quality—Shun low-quality or cheap devices, and learn how to use the tools correctly.
 For instance, it might seem okay to use a screwdriver as a chisel, but this can damage your appliances and still injure you.
-Most of the devices come with fitted safety guards, and this is particularly true for power equipment, ensuring that the safety guards remain on the tool and don’t remove them.
+Most of the devices come with fitted safety guards, and this is particularly true for power equipment.
+Make sure that the safety guards remain on the tool and don’t remove them.

 2. Tool maintenance